-- 3.4.1 GOALIE SAVES Anytime a shot is stopped or deflected with any part of the goalkeeper's body or lacrosse stick, or hits the goal post or cross bar a save is recorded. - 3.4.2 SHOT A shot shall be defined as a player with possession throwing the ball at the goal in an attempt to score. - 3.4.3 SHOT ON GOAL A shot on goal shall be defined as a shot where the ball makes contact with any part of the goalkeeper while he is in his crease area, or the goalposts, or crossbar, or crosses the goal line.
-The lacrosse stick of the goalkeeper is considered as being part of the goalie's body while within the crease area.
+- 3.4.1 GOALKEEPER SAVES Anytime a shot is stopped or deflected with any part of the goalkeeper's body or lacrosse stick, or hits the goal post or cross bar a save is recorded. - 3.4.2 SHOT A shot shall be defined as a player with possession throwing the ball at the goal in an attempt to score. - 3.4.3 SHOT ON GOAL A shot on goal shall be defined as a shot where the ball makes contact with any part of the goalkeeper while the goalkeeper is in their crease area, or the goalposts, or crossbar, or crossbar be goal line.
+The lacrosse stick of the goalkeeper is considered as being part of the goalkeeper's body while within the crease area.